 Admin: Users with this role have administrator access to all sites within an organization.

 Member: Users with this role have basic access to all sites assigned to their teams.
-They may also be granted roles within each site.
+They can also be granted roles within each site.

 A user with the Admin role in the Sites Dashboard automatically has the Admin role in all sites in the organization.
 A user with the Member role also has the Member role in any sites their teams can access.
 The specific permissions for the Member role are defined separately for each site.